MSU-DHI-Lab/data-workflows-workshop/WORKSHOP_OVERVIEW.md

 Each day follows the same shape:
 1) Primer concepts (5 to 10 minutes)
 2) Labs (50 to 70 minutes total)
-3) Wrap-up (5 to 10 minutes): capture artifacts and a short reflection
+3) Wrap-up (5 to 10 minutes): capture deliverables and a short reflection

 ## Day-by-day agenda and outputs